Keluaa/JuInKo/README.md

 The API is made to be very close to the Julia C API, with some common patterns made easier to write thanks to Kotlin.

-Currently only supports the latest Julia version: 1.9.0
+Currently only supports the Julia version 1.9 and above.

 Bindings for Julia 1.7 to 1.8 can be used but without multi-threading support.